Compares Cash-ISAs/Savings-Accounts with Stocks-and-Shares-ISAs

 for people retiring after April 2015.

-A year after the reform, most large fund providers are offering a direct-to-consumer flexi-access drawdown product.
+A year after the reform, most large fund providers were offering a direct-to-consumer flexible-access drawdown product.
 Whereas before the reform investors with less than £100,000 were not considered suitable for drawdown and had to buy an annuity.

 Pay the tax and buy an ISA is then an alternative.

 If you already receive maximum employer pension contribution and you are under 40, George Osborne's 2016 budget

 From April 2017, people 18-to-40 can start an ISA account, investing up to £4,000/year and receiving 25% from government, max £1,000/year, at the end-of-each tax-year.
 25% rebate continues up to age 50.

 Response from house price in real terms here

 - House Price Region